StructuralGenomicsConsortium/CNP1-PKIS-5/README.md

 # SGC Chemistry Network Project 1: PFE-PKIS 5

 This is the landing page for the [Structural Genomics Consortium](https://www.thesgc.org/) (SGC) Chemistry Networks Project Number 1 (SGC-CNP1).

-If you'd like to get involved by doing chemistry, and agree to the simple RULES (link to SGC page), you can.
+The SGC is asking for you to contribute synthetic chemistry.
+In return, the SGC is offering biology.
+Together we can generate tool compounds to understand biology and validate drug targets to help cure disease.
+If this sounds interesting, and you agree to the simple RULES (link to SGC page), you can get started.

 The molecule at the heart of this project is this: